Blu-Git/Landing-Page-project/README.md

 <ul>
     > I wanted to test how familiar I was with CSS and HTML in addition to how much I can recall from the lessons I learned.
     The simple images were made by me to avoid spending too much time on finding a suitable image that fitted the website.
-    I also learned a couple of new things along the way for instance, sticky navbars.
+    I also learned a couple of new things along the way, for instance, sticky navbars.
 </p>
 <p>
     > The amount of CSS code utilized could use some work to avoid redundancy and improve simplicity.
 Also, learning